-The contentious procurement process is opposed by the local Health Scrunity Committee and MP.
+The contentious procurement process is opposed by the local Health Scrutiny Committee and MP

 The new contract for the Platform One Practice seems designed so that patients with chronic or multiple conditions will receive less treatment or be excluded altogether.
 The budget is being cut so the enhanced services such patients currently receive from the practice (which has a LOT of patients with substance abuse and mental health problems and homelessness) are no longer provided.
 Patients are being moved to other GP Practice registers, often miles from their Platform One practice.